dbousfie/3201/syllabus.md

 By policy, instructors may deny Academic Consideration requests for the following assessments with built-in flexibility.

-Flexible Completion assignments:

-Weekly participation.
-This course has 12 weekly participation assignments, and the 8 quizzes with the highest marks are counted towards your final grade.
-Should extenuating circumstances arise, students do not need to request Academic Consideration for the first 4 missed weekly participations.
-Academic consideration requests will be denied for the first 4 missed weekly participation assignments.

 Religious Accommodation

 When conflicts with a religious holiday that requires an absence from